picocom-chips/picocom-dpdk/doc/guides/picodevs/source/userspace/compile.rst

 Compiling the PC802 PCIe driver from source code
 ================================================

-You need insmod igb_uio.ko to bind PC802 to linux kernel:
+If you use igb_uio.ko to bind PC802 to linux kernel:

 The source code can be cloned as follows: